TomB30/camp-manager/README.md

 ### Mock Data
 The application comes pre-seeded with sample data including:
 - 48 campers with various ages and allergies
-- 8 team members with different roles
+- 8 staff members with different roles
 - 10 rooms of various types
 - Sample events for a full week schedule